-In Part 1 of this article, we looked at the nature of the "flesh" and saw something of the problem we are up against as we try to live for Christ.
+In the last article, we looked at the nature of the "flesh" and saw something of the problem we are up against as we try to live for Christ.
 It was a grim and discouraging sight.
-Is there any hope of deliverance from the flesh and the enslaving sins it produces?
+Is there any hope of deliver-ance from the flesh and the enslaving sins it produces?
 Yes.
-Thanks be to God, we can be set free and empowered to live a new life-a life that transforms us, blesses others, and glorifies God.
+Thanks be to God, we can be set free and em-powered to live a new life-a life that transforms us, blesses others, and glorifies God.